epw/consensus/consensus.md

 ### Outsider

 An entity or group of entities that aren’t part of the normal mundane/human world, or are otherwise outside of the norms of the setting.
+Usually, this means they are lusus naturae.

 ### Aspirant